-If you're looking to learn more about Search Engine Marketing (SEM) or paid search, you've come to the right place!
+If you're looking to learn more about Search Engine Marketing (SEM) or search ads, you've come to the right place!

 It's a bit of a hefty post, so feel free to use the links below to skip to a section.